kufreu/kufreu.github.io/geog0700/week_02.md

 ```shell
 conda install ipywidgets jupyterlab
 ```
 To open JupyterLab and work with the Jupyter notebook in a browser, you just need to type the name of the package.
-The environment the `jupyter-lab` is installed needs to be activated first before using the package.
+The environment JupyterLab is installed needs to be activated first before using the package.

 ```shell
 jupyter-lab